lopes-gustavodossantos/Challenge_2_Internship/README.md

 >Node.js, expo-cli and the downloaded repository.

 <br> **How to use:**
+>First of all you will need to install Node.js in your machine.
+>
+>After this, open your Command Prompt and install the Expo with the follow command: npm install -g expo-cli.
+>
->First of all you will need to install Node.js in your machine, after this open your Command Prompt and install the Expo with the follow command: npm install -g expo-cli, with the expo installed open the project folder in the command prompt, after this use the follow command: cd ChallengeII, and in sequence: npm start, to initialize your project.
-When the project start you will be able to see a QR Code and some keyboard shortcuts.
+>With the expo installed open the project folder in the command prompt, after this use the follow command: cd ChallengeII (ls ChallengeII on Mac), and in sequence: npm start, to initialize your project.
+>
+>When the project start you will be able to see a QR Code and some keyboard shortcuts.
 With the QR Code you can visualize the app in your on device.
-And with the shortcuts u will be able to use an emulator in your computer.
+And with the shortcuts you will be able to use an emulator in your computer.

 >In case of using an emulator for visualization of the app some SDK's can't work.

+>For testing in real devices we use: Iphone 11 and Iphone 12.
+>
->For test in emulator we use: Android 13 (Tiramisu) and Pixel 7 Pro as virtual device.
+>For testing in emulator we use: Android 13 (Tiramisu) and Pixel 7 Pro as virtual device.

 >At the end of this file you will be able to see some images of the Project.